kylecomino/Provisional-Patent-Application/README.md

 2. Description:
 A piece made of durable material that can be applied to the outside of an instrument to protect its fragile surface from scratches, dents etc.

-3. Purpose
+3. Purpose:
       	Band instruments have fragile surfaces that can be easily scratched and dented, especially when dropped or set down on a damaging surface.
       	Band instrument protection pieces can be applied to the surface of an instrument to shield it from damage.
 A band instrument protection piece serves as a cover to the surface of an instrument and protects it.

-4. Why it’s significant
+4. Why it’s significant:
       	Prior to this invention, no product was available to properly protect a band instrument from scratches, dents etc.  This invention is made up of durable material that properly protects a band instrument.
 It solves the problem of scratched and dented instruments and limits the amount of damage done.

-5. Why it’s needed
+5. Why it’s needed:
 Dropping an instrument or having to set it down is nearly inevitable throughout the span of the instruments life.
 Band instruments are fragile and usually have glossy surfaces that can be easily damaged.
 No sufficient repair method is available to fix such costly damages.
 Scratches, dents and other damages done to a band instrument greatly reduce the instruments life and value.
 Band instrument protection pieces greatly reduce the risk of damages by covering the most at risk areas of the instrument.
 The protection pieces can be applied to the surface of the instrument both quickly and easily.
 Once properly applied, the protection pieces provide superb protection (against scratches, dents etc.) as well as lengthening the life and value of the instrument.

-6. Description of drawings
+6. Description of drawings:
  	Figure 1.
 Figure 1 shows an example of the CAD diagram of the actual invention as a whole.
       	Figure 2.
 Figure 2 shows an example of the inventions grooved property.
       	Figure 3.
 Figure 3 shows an example of a view of the inventions inside